 As you see, after the bullish TEMA crossover, the price starts a new increase in the direction of the cross.

-Now you are looking at a 2-mintue chart of Ford Motor company.
+Now you are looking at a 2-minute chart of Ford Motor company.
 The green line is a 50-period triple EMA where we localize 4 trading signals.

-The first signal comes with the first green circle when the price closes a candle above the TEMA.
+The first signal comes with the first green circle when the price closes a candle above the triple exponential moving average.

 The second signal comes after a price correction, which leads to a steady decline.
 As you see on the chart, there is a big bearish candle, which closes below the TEMA.

-At the end of the bearish trend, the price begins to hesitate and then closes above the TEMA.
+At the end of the bearish trend, the price begins to hesitate and then closes above the triple exponential moving average.